HARIYALI TEEJ – the monsoon festival

 - Missing your Mehendi sessions?
 Why don’t try at home this time, here’s a quick HowTo – video

-- Saawan Special Cuisine No Indian festival is complete without a special dedicated Thali, here’s a quick video with Teej special dishes.
-Do try some today
+- Saawan Special Cuisine No Indian festival is complete without a special dedicated Thali, here’s a quick video with Teej’s special dishes.
+So try some today